 Term Definition

 Personal data Any information relating to an identified, or identifiable, living individual.
-This may include the individual's: • Name (including initials) • Identification number
+This may include the individual's: Name (including initials) Identification number Leastion data

-Location data
+Location data Online identifier, such as a username

 Online identifier, such as a username

 It may also include factors specific to the individual's physical, physiological, genetic, mental, economic, cultural or social identity.

-Sensitive personal data ve personal Personal data which is more sensitive and so needs more protection, including information about an individual's:
+Sensitive personal data Personal data, which is more sensitive and so needs more protection, including information about an individual's:

 Racial or ethnic origin

 Political opinions

 Religious or philosophical beliefs

 Trade union membership

 Genetics

 Biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes

 Health - physical or mental

 Sex life or sexual orientation